crschnick/pdx_unlimiter/README.md

 # Development

 To build this project, [JDK 16](https://openjdk.java.net/projects/jdk/16/) and gradle is required.
-You can build the gradle project with `gradlew build` or `gradlew.bat build`.
+You can build the gradle project using the gradle wrapper with `gradle/gradlew build` or `gradle\gradlew.bat build`.
-For running, you can use `gradlew run`.
+For running, you can use `gradle/gradlew run`.
-You can use the generated file `pdxu.properties` to set some useful development options when needed.
+You can use the automatically generated file `pdxu.properties` to set some useful development options when needed.

 Any contribution is welcomed!
 There are no real formal contribution guidelines right now, they will maybe come later.